 It is important to many communities that their challenges are not forgotten after disaster strikes.
 Share news from trusted media sources on your social network, raise awareness by hosting a film screening, or write an op-ed to your local newspaper.

 5. Provide long-term support.

-A startling 70-80% of disaster funding is aimed at short-term relief, and most of it is given within the first two months of a disaster.
+It’s common for 80% of all funds raised for a disaster response at GlobalGiving to be given within the first few months after the disaster hits.
 While funding dries up or stops altogether, needs persist for years following a disaster as families strive to rebuild their communities.
 You can plan your donations after a disaster to help survivors over the long haul.
 Consider giving a smaller amount immediately, then giving again after some time has passed.
 Or better yet, set up a monthly, recurring donation that will provide a reliable source of income to help communities meet long-term needs.

 6. Focus on disaster risk reduction.

 Did you know that every $1 invested in disaster risk reduction saves $6 in the aftermath of a disaster?
 Despite this fact, five times more is spent globally on disaster response than risk reduction.
 Disaster-resilient homes and businesses, early warning systems, and risk mapping save lives, but relatively little attention is paid to these critical activities around the world.
 This leaves the most vulnerable communities, including children, women, and low-income families, underprepared when disaster inevitably strikes.
 Learn more about disaster risk reduction in your community, or in places close to your heart, and explore what you can do to advance it.